What Is Multi-Modal AI?

 Multi-Modal vs. Specialized

 All-in-one multi-modal — One model for many tasks.
 Convenient, consistent context.
-May not be best-in-class for each modality.
+May not be best-in-class for each individual modality.